Scale your business with our modular plugins.

 if (isset($values[0]) && !isset($default_attributes[$key])) {

-If the attribute doesn’t have a value, then the script will add the first value of the available options in $new_defaults.
+If the attribute doesn’t have a value, the script will add the first available value from $new_defaults.

 $new_defaults[$key] = sanitize_key($values[0]);